RetailMeNot/SeleniumGridScaler/README.md

 ## Selenium Configuration
 Note that on top of the SeleniumGridScaler configuration, you can use all existing configurations for Selenium.
 Available selenium configurations values can be found [here](https://code.google.com/p/selenium/source/browse/java/server/src/org/openqa/grid/common/defaults/GridParameters.properties) and an example of passing them in can be seen in the **Running Your Tests** section above

+## User Data Generation
+When the GridScaler launches an instance it injects so called user data.
+This data is used for the initial configuration and setup.
+Two modes for doing this are currently implemented.

+* **zip** Generates a zip file which contains nodeConfigTemplate.json and a .s3cfg which can be used on the node to create the configuration.

+* **script** Injects a shell-script into user-data which is run upon bootup.
+Placeholders in the script are replaced by variables from an extra file to customize the script.
+The script template is called UserDataScript.sh.template and the file for placeholders is called UserDataScript.sh.variables.

 ## Test Access
 If you're trying to test against a website thats not publicly available on the internet, such as a private testing environment behind a firewall, you will need to setup up some sort of solution to allow your nodes have to access your test environment(s).
 Two ways of granting access have been included below.